-The topic of gluten removal appears on our website because it is such a huge contributing factor to inflammation, and one that doctors usually miss entirely.
+The topic of gluten removal appears on our blog because it is such a huge contributing factor to inflammation, and one that doctors usually miss entirely.

 Gluten sensitivity: Is it real?
 Non-celiac gluten sensitivity is a contentious topic for many, we know.
 There is widespread mockery of those who are “gluten sensitive” as hypochondriacs, which has led to this issue not being treated with the logical scrutiny it deserves.
 This is especially problematic considering the deep implications of gluten and the cascade of potential damage to the bodily systems of those who are sensitive to it.

 This article is going to lay out what we know from the sound emerging research on the topic, thereby allowing you to make an informed decision for yourself as to whether gluten could be a contributor to your symptoms and, more specifically, your level of inflammation.

 A Quick Rundown on Celiac Disease versus Gluten Sensitivity

 The gluten protein in wheat, barley, and rye causes numerous health problems in susceptible individuals.
 Gluten-related disorders (GRD) are conditions that are triggered by gluten.

 Celiac disease is the most well-known GRD.
 It’s an autoimmune condition that results in tissue damage in the small intestine.
 Non-celiac gluten sensitivity (NCGS) is another gluten-related disorder.

 People with gluten sensitivity develop symptoms after eating gluten, but the immune reaction is different than the one that occurs in celiac disease.Non-celiac gluten sensitivity is more common than celiac disease, and, as with celiac disease, many patients with non-celiac gluten sensitivity do not know they have the condition.